devtoguk/milestone-3-THINGS-TO-DO/TESTING.md

 - Ensure that the logo and navigation display correctly on different device screen sizes.
 - Check that the alt/title text appears on the logo image.
 - Ensure that font sizes are readable on different devices.
+- check that footer social links are working.

 ### Home page
 1. Check the search text input works and the [Search] button functions.

 ### About page
 1. Check that the text displays correctly
+2. Ensure that the DB stats are correct.

 ### Activities (menu)
 1. Check that the menu displays as it should on all devices.